This is the second of a series about creating a Knowledge Management System or a KMS.

 Data Capture is probably the most important part of your KMS because this is where all of the data we consume is harvested.
 When we want to take note of a piece of info, we usually need to write it somewhere.

-My idea of Data Capture takes inspiration from a productivity system called “Getting Things Done” (GTD) by David Allen.
+My idea of Data Capture is inspired by a productivity system called “Getting Things Done” (GTD) by David Allen.
 You will need to implement an Inbox where all incoming data can be accumulated temporarily before you can process it.
-This is because we don’t have time to process something as we encounter it — especially with all of the things we come across as we go about our day.
+This is because we don’t have time to process something as we encounter it — especially with all the things we encounter as we go about our day.

 In the GTD system, your Inbox can be both physical and virtual.
 Your virtual inbox can be a notetaking app on your phone, and you write your ideas on it when you encounter something noteworthy.

 You can also leave behind notes in your landing area by using a small notepad or a pad of sticky notes to write on.
-Once you have the opportunity you can just write on it and put it in the area.
-These notes also help if the thing you need to do is too big not to fit in the area.
+Once you have the opportunity, you can simply write a note and put it in the area.
+These notes also help if the item you need to process is too big to fit in the area.

-Another neat thing about landing areas is it can be someone else’s.
-For example, if you know your SO’s landing area, you can leave notes (or anything) there for her to process later.
+Another neat thing about landing areas is that they can be someone else’s.
+For example, if you know your SO’s landing area, you can leave notes there for her to process later.

 Capturing Different Media